6 Tips For Finding and Skiing the Best Spring Snow

 Here's how to tell if you need a boot upgrade for next season.

-Things to be on the lookout for when you begin your journey towards the perfect fit.
+New to the world of ski bootfitting?
+Here's what you should look for when you begin your journey towards the perfect fit.

 As one dad found out, that means ditching your agenda in favor of your kiddo's.